Our Mission Statement

 In January 1960, the club was approached by Mr. Glenn Shaver, a science teacher at the Belleville Collegiate Institute regarding possible club sponsorship of a local science fair.
 Shaver convinced the science teachers at the Belleville schools that there was a need for a fair, and that the incentive provided to potential scientists, through showing their work to the public, would develop and encourage them.

 A committee was formed through the efforts of the science teachers from Belleville Collegiate, Quinte Secondary, and Moria Secondary Schools; Consisting of Mr. R. Ellis, chairman; Mr. Glenn Shaver, secretary-treasurer; and Mr. R. Phillips, Dr. Barlow, and Mr. F. Beeby.
 Shaver requested the club to provide money for prizes for the local fair, and expenses to the Science Fair in Toronto.
 [It is interesting to note that the minutes of the directors’ meeting for Jan.
 4, 1960, still extant, record that “Past President Jack Yanover recalled that this proposition had been turned down last year on account of the cost.”]
-It was passed, in February, that the club underwrite the expenses to the extend of $50 per year.
+It was passed, in February, that the club underwrite the expenses to the extent of $50 per year.

 Entries were requested from all secondary schools from Cobourg to Napanee; Picton to Tweed.
 Sixty-four entries were received, and displays were set up in Moira Secondary School, under the supervision of Mr. Phillips.
 They drew wide interest and were so well received that the Science Fair became an annual event.